ElPumpo/TinyNvidiaUpdateChecker/README.md

 # TinyNvidiaUpdateChecker

 #About
-Tiny application which checks for NVIDIA GPU drivers at each startup, developed in C# for Windows.
+Tiny application which checks for NVIDIA GPU drivers, developed in C# for Windows.

+Instead of using GeForce Experience you can use this tiny application which will be highly customizable, secure and easy to use.
+It searches for NVIDIA GPU drivers exactly like GeForce Experience does but in a lightweight (and open source) application.
+When you install GeForce Experience a lot of extra services are being installed without you knowing, and we have no clue what the executables does in the background when the application isn't even used.
+Not only that but GeForce Experience is really slow and I don't want to maunally go to their website to check for updates.

 I know that this application is in its early state but I'm trying really hard to get it done.

-Instead of using GeForce Experience you can use this tiny application which will be highly customizable, secure and easy to use.

 #Download
 You can now download a pre-alpha build now!